ayalaluquez/nperrin/data/pendings.md

 ## Educational

 * Make short videos of web development and related tools.
+* Make GraphQL wrapper for REST video, repo and server.
 * Prepare talks and workshops.

 ## Learning

+* Makefiles.
 * Learn more about Unix and related programs.
 * Learn a low level language (like C, Rust, ...).
 * Find out an activity I like that doesn't relates with my job.